ljr979/candy-apples/content/authors/admin/_index.md

 organizations:
 - name: University of Wollongong
   url: https://www.uow.edu.au/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include protein aggregation, molecular chaperones, and my cat, Winston.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Protein Aggregation in Neurodegeneration
-- Computational Linguistics
+- Single-molecule fluorescence
-- Information Retrieval
+- Cats

 # Education to show in About widget
 education: